Recovery in the Hospital

 You'll continue these activities during your recovery at home.

 Transfer to the Telemetry/Cardiac Unit

-Once your condition is stable, usually one or two days after surgery, you’ll move to the telemetry/cardiac unit on the third floor of Mountain View Hospital (El Camino Hospital) to continue your recovery.
+Once your condition is stable, usually one or two days after surgery, you'll move to the telemetry/cardiac unit on the third floor of Mountain View Hospital (El Camino Health) to continue your recovery.
 You’ll be expected to: